-Bacterial strains, plasmids, oligonucleotides, and culture conditions.
-N. gonorrhoeae strain F62 was obtained from P. F. Sparling, University of North Carolina, Chapel Hill.
-Neisseria subflava 44 and F62AlgtA Δ lgtFG+ have been characterized previously in this laboratory (24, 28).
-Escherichia coli strain DH5 α MCR was obtained from Life Technologies (Rockville, Md.).
-Strain ER2566 [F- λ^- fluA2 (lon) ompT lacZ::T7 geneI gal sulA11 Δ (mcrC-mrr)114::IS10 R(mcr-73::mini-Tn10)2 R(zgb-210::Tn10)1 (Tet^s) endA1 (Dcm)] was obtained from New England Biolabs, Beverly, Mass.
-Plasmid pET15b was obtained from Novagen (Madison, Wis.).

-Neisseria strains were grown in standard gonococcal medium (designated GCP if broth and GCK if agar) (Difco laboratories) plus growth supplements (33) and 0.042% sodium bicarbonate if in broth or in a 37°C CO2 incubator.
+Bacterial strains, plasmids, oligonucleotides and culture conditions.
+N. gonorrhoeae strain F62 was obtained from Dr. P. F. Sparling, University of North Carolina, Chapel Hill.
+N. subflava 44 and F62? lgtA? lgtFG+ have been previously characterized in this laboratory (24, 28).
+Escherichia coli strain DH5?
+MCR was obtained from Life Technologies (Rockville, MD); Strain ER2566 (F-? fhuA2 [lon] ompT lacZ::T7 genel gal sulA11 ? (mcrC-mrr)114::IS10 R(mcr-73::miniTN10)2 R(zgb-210::TN10)1(tet )endA1 [Dcm]) was obtained from New England Biolabs, (Beverly, MA).
+Plasmid pET15b was obtained from Novagen (Madison, WI).
+Neisseria strains were grown in standard gonococcal medium {designated GCP if broth, GCK if agar} (Difco laboratories) plus growth supplements (33) and 0.042% sodium bicarbonate if in broth or in a 37 °C CO2 incubator.
 E. coli strains were grown on LB plates (23).
-Ampicillin was used at 50 μ g/ml, spectinomycin at 50 μ g/ml, and 5-bromo-4-chloro-3-indolyl-β-D-galactopyranoside (X-Gal) at 35 μ g/ml when selection or colorimetric detection was applied.
+Ampicillin was used at 50 ? g/ml, spectinomycin at 50 ? g/ml and X-gal at 35 ? g/ml when the selection or colorimetric detection were applied.

-N. gonorrhoeae strain F62 Δ lgtA Δ lgtF Δ rfaKlgtG+ was constructed by PCR amplification of the rfaK region with primers RFAK147 and RFAK3780 and cloning this fragment in the Smal and HindIII sites of pK18up (25), giving pRFAK.
-A 458-bp DraI fragment, located within the coding sequence of rfaK was deleted from this plasmid, giving pRFAK Δ 2-1.
-This deletion was introduced into F62 Δ lgtA Δ lgtFlgtG+, giving rise to F62 Δ lgtA Δ lgtF Δ rfaKlgtG+.
+N. gonorrhoeae strain F62? lgtA? lgtF? rfaKlgtG+ was constructed by PCR amplification of rfaK region using primers RFAK147 and RFAK3780, and cloning this fragment in the SmaI-HindIII sites of pK18up (25), giving pRFAK.
+A 458 bp DraI fragment, located within the coding sequence of rfaK, was deleted from this plasmid, giving pRFAK?
+2-1.
+This deletion was introduced into F62? lgtA? lgtF? lgtG+, giving rise to F62? lgtA? lgtF? rfaKlgtG+.
 All constructs were verified by PCR amplification of the desired region.

-Chemicals, reagents, and enzymes.
-Restriction enzymes and T4 DNA ligase were purchased from New England Biolabs (Beverly, Mass.).
+Chemicals, reagents and enzymes.
+Restriction enzymes and T4 DNA ligase were purchased from New England Biolabs (Beverly, MA).
 All chemicals used for this study were reagent grade or better and were purchased from Sigma Chemical Co.
-(St. Louis, Mo.) unless otherwise specified.
-Tris-Tricine gels (16.5%) and running buffer were obtained from Bio-Rad Laboratories (Richmond, Calif.).
-The monoclonal antibody 3G9 was graciously provided by Peter Rice, Boston University, Boston, Mass.
+(St. Louis, MO) unless otherwise specified.
+Tris-tricine gels (16.5%) and running buffer were obtained from Bio-Rad Laboratories (Richmond, CA).
+The Mab 3G9 was graciously provided by Dr. Peter Rice, Boston University, Boston, MA.